Fluctuating bills are those bills that are different every month. The amount of money that you owe on them can vary and are never the same.

-Have you added your fluctuating bills or variable costs to your monthly or annual budget?
+Have you added fluctuating bills or variable costs to your monthly or annual budget?
 You definitely need to consider adding them if you haven’t already.

 It is not always possible to predict variable expenses.
 A family movie night costing $50 (considering the cost of 4 tickets + some popcorn) can not remain steady for your next movie plan.
 Even if you can predict this amount, this is not going to be the exact one for sure.

-How save on variable expenses?
+How do you save on variable expenses?

 - Analyze previous bills that had fluctuated frequently

-- Make a budget based on previous bills and you may add approximately 5-7% increment on each bill as an estimate
+- Make a budget based on previous bills, and you may add approximately 5-7% increment on each bill as an estimate

 - Categorize all these bills and add a maximum spending limit on each category

-- Meal planning can help you plan things in advance and you will not overspend on a last minute meal idea
+- Meal planning can help you plan things in advance, and you will not overspend on a last-minute meal idea.